luigisaetta/obdii/README.md

 Release 1.0:
 The first release of the code will read in a loop a set of values from OBDII interface, format it as a JSON msg and will send it to the MQTT broker to a dedicated topic.
-In a separate project I will create a flow using NodeRED to show the data from the car in a Dashboard.
+In a separate project I will create a NodeRED flow to show the data from the car in a Dashboard.

 Release 2.0:
 In release 2.0 I will integrate Oracle IoT Cloud Service